Breakthrough-Energy/PreREISE/prereise/gather/hiflddata/Readme.txt

 This program will create plant.csv, gencost.csv.

-5(optional).
-Run command "python bus_island_detect.py"

-This program returns all islands in each interconnect.
-It is used to detect if each interconnect is a connected system.

-6(optional.
-Need demand.csv in "data" folder).
-Run command "python check_ill_plant.py" & "python check_ill_bus.py"

-This program is used to check ill buses and plants.
-The output is in folder "output/check_plant".

-7.Copy the documents in “output”, paste in “powersimdata/network/usa_tamu/data” manually.
+5.Copy the documents in “output”, paste in “powersimdata/network/usa_tamu/data” manually.
 If it is the first time to run project，also copy the zone.csv in “hiflddata/data” folder to “powersimdata/network/usa_tamu/data”.